 Birth Certificate/Valid Visa

-U.S. born citizen - submit a notarized copy of birth certificate
+- U.S. citizen - submit a notarized or certified copy of your birth certificate.

 Marriage Certificate/Name Change